 If VNS works by reducing the amount of vasopressin, and causes a decrease in inflammation then it stands to reason that we should DEFINITELY look into the function of vasopressin outside of it’s current small understanding.

-I am an ADHD/Autism/OCD advocate and independent ADHD/Autism researcher.
+I am an ADHD/Autism Coach as well as ADHD/Autism/OCD/CPTSD advocate and independent ADHD/Autism researcher.

 I write mainly about ADHD/Autism/OCD/Mental health issues, but will also discuss morality, abolition, and current affairs occasionally.